The Matrix: Filming

+Foster Street location in Sydney used for the Heart O' the city hotel in the opening scene.

-Campbell Street train bridge at the intersection of Elizabeth Street was one of the filming locations in the city of Sydney.
+Campbell Street train bridge at the intersection of Elizabeth Street was one of the filming locations in Sydney.

-All but a few scenes were filmed at Fox Studios in Sydney, as well as in the city itself, although recognizable landmarks were not included to maintain the impression of a generic American city.
+All but a few scenes were filmed at Fox Studios in Sydney, as well as in the city proper.
+To maintain the impression of a generic city, recognizable landmarks were (mostly) not included.
 The filming helped establish New South Wales as a major film production center.
 Filming began in March 1998 and wrapped in August 1998; principal photography took 118 days.
 Some filming also occurred at Culver Studios.

 Due to Reeves's neck injury (see above), some of the action scenes had to be rescheduled to wait for his full recovery.
 As a result, the filming began with scenes that did not require much physical exertion, such as the scene in Thomas Anderson's office, the interrogation room, or the car ride in which Neo is taken to see the Oracle.
 Locations for these scenes included Martin Place's fountain in Sydney, halfway between it and the adjacent Colonial Building, and the Colonial Building itself.
 During the scene set on a government building rooftop, the team filmed extra footage of Neo dodging bullets in case the bullet time process did not work.
 The bullet-time fight scene was filmed on the roof of Symantec Corporation building in Kent Street, opposite Sussex Street.

-Moss performed the shots featuring Trinity at the beginning of the film and all the wire stunts herself.
+Moss performed the shots featuring Trinity at the beginning of the film and performed all the wire stunts herself.
 The rooftop set that Trinity uses to escape from Agent Brown early in the film was left over from the production of Dark City, which has prompted comments due to the thematic similarities of the films.
 During the rehearsal of the lobby scene, in which Trinity runs on a wall, Moss injured her leg and was ultimately unable to film the shot in one take.
 She stated that she was under a lot of pressure at the time and was devastated when she realized that she would be unable to do it.